Oracle451/Personal-Planner/Deliverables/Deliverable 2/CS-386 Deliverable 2.md

 1. User presses view and modify streaks
 2. A window appears asking if they want to add a day to their streak or change previous days
-3. User selects to add a day or change previous days.
+3. Users select to add a day or change previous days.
 4. If added, a day is added.
 If it changes, it asks for which day.
 5. When a day is selected, users can change whether they added to the streak that day or not.
 6. User selects done and the window closes